seanpierce/passman/README.md

 $ # for zshell users, replace ~/.bachrc with ~/.zshrc
 ```

 Currently, there is an outstanding <a href="https://github.com/seanpierce/passman/issues/4">issue</a> to allow automatic global aliasing of the passman command on installation.
-For now, you can manually alias 'passman' to the execute the entire command.
+For now, you can manually alias 'passman'.

 ```shell
 # note that the python versions in this example might not be the version you're using, adjust to your current version accordingly